Percentages + multiplication principle - practice problems

 Event P has probability of 0.84.
 What is the probability that the event P occurs in 3, 5, 7 try.

 Our percentage calculator will help you quickly calculate various typical tasks with percentages.
-Percentages Problems.
-Multiplication principle - math problems.
+Percentages practice problems.
+Multiplication principle - practice problems.